nirm03/SublimeLinter-clang/README.md

 SublimeLinter-clang
 =========================

-This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [clang](__linter_homepage__).
+This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [clang](http://clang.llvm.org/).
 It will be used with files that have the C/C++/C Improved syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).
+If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).

 ### Linter installation
-Before using this plugin, you must ensure that `clang` is installed on your system. clang is already bundled on Mac OS X. On Linux, it can be easily installed using most package managers.
+Before using this plugin, you must ensure that `clang` is installed on your system.
+- Mac OS x: clang should already bundled.
+- Linux: clang can be easily installed using most package managers.
+- Windows: the situation is a little trickier, especially with C++.
+One way to go is to install [mingw with clang](http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/rubenvb/).
+Both gcc and clang packages should be installed into the same directory.

 Once `clang` is installed, you must ensure it is in your system PATH so that SublimeLinter can find it.
-This may not be as straightforward as you think, so please read [How linter executables are located](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Usage#how-linter-executables-are-located) in the documentation.
+This may not be as straightforward as you think, so please read [How linter executables are located](http://sublimelinter.readthedocs.org/en/latest/usage.html#how-linter-executables-are-located) in the documentation.

 Once you have installed `clang` you can proceed to install the SublimeLinter-clang plugin if it is not yet installed.